plone/documentation/adapt-and-extend/theming/resources.rst

     @import url("@{mockup-patterns-tinymce}");
     ...

-On development mode all the less/js resources are going to be retrived on live so its possible to debug and modify the filesystem files and see the result on the fly.
+On development mode all the less/js resources are going to be retrieved on live so its possible to debug and modify the filesystem files and see the result on the fly.

-In order to provide a compiled version for the production mode there are three possiblities:
+In order to provide a compiled version for the production mode there are three possibilities:

 - Compile TTW and store on the ZODB (explained later)

-- Compile with a generated guntfile: There is a python scripts that extracts all the information from an existing plone and generates a gruntfile - https://github.com/plone/buildout.coredev/blob/5.0/generate_gruntfile.py
+- Compile with a generated gruntfile: ./bin/plone-compile-resources --site-id=myplonesite --bundle=mybundle

 - Create your own compilation chain: Using the tool you prefer create a compiled version of your bundle with the correct urls.